ctucker/angular-snc-training/src/training.md

 # Introduction to AngularJS

-## An overview of the Angular framework
+### Chris Tucker, UI Team Technical Architect
+### Scott Marshall, The Guy Who Actually Knows This Stuff

 ---

 # How this will be organized

 * Combination of three styles:
-	* Lecture-style overviews of aspects of Angular
+	* Presented overviews of aspects of Angular
-	* Live development of features by instructor
+	* Live development of features
 	* Paired-up implementation of features by all of you

 * Testing is an integral part of the course

-* Code is all in a github repo, with supporting scripts to jump about in history
+* Code is all in a github repo

 ---